The most important page on your website

 If it’s via organic search or social media, chances are that page is more content heavy.
 But it can feature an email signup option, possibly even a pop up.
 (Read Brian York’s article 3 ways to turn your website into a conversion machine to drive more of these leads to your business).

-If it’s paid traffic, especially from Google or FB, chances are it’s a more focused “squeeze” or “hostage” page.
+If it’s traffic from paid search, especially from Google or FB, chances are it’s a more focused “squeeze” or “hostage” page.
 These pages are simple in design and content.
 They typically have no distractions with all roads leading to a signup.
 It has a clear purpose: to have someone enter their email address.

 Some other paid traffic, like those from Native platforms such as Taboola and Outbrain, may lead to a hybrid page with more editorial content.